AdmitadSDK/android_sdk/README.md

 ## Download

-Add repository to the root gradle
+Add repository to the root gradle:

 ```
 allprojects {
     repositories {